 DON’T FLAME.
 FOR GOD’S SAKE, DON’T FLAME.

 I’m not an angel myself when it comes to this.
 I recently got a 2-week ban for flaming, and my next penalty means a permanent ban- a ban on an account I’ve put countless hours and a lot of RP into.
-Keep in mind that flaming doesn't just mean swearing somebody out- as I found, simply calling somebody out on their k/d/a and calling their ganks bad is enough to warrant a ban (my main is now Perma'd).
+Keep in mind that flaming doesn't just mean swearing somebody out- as I found, simply calling somebody out on their k/d/a and calling their ganks bad is enough to warrant a ban (my main as well as one of my secondary accounts are now Perma'd).

 First off, League has been really cracking down on flaming recently.
 I don’t completely agree with all of it- I’ve been hit with chat suspensions for saying some pretty inoffensive, vanilla stuff- but that’s the reality of the situation.
 Back when I started in EU, you had to try really hard to get penalized (or maybe people just didn’t report as much and had thicker skins.
 I dunno.